Your VA Home Loan Source

 If you have used all or part of your entitlement, you can get that entitlement back to purchase another home if the following conditions for "restoration" are met:

-• The property has been sold and the loan has been paid in full, or
+• The property has been sold and is no longer owned by the veteran, and the loan has been paid in full, or

 • A qualified veteran-transferee (buyer) must agree to assume the outstanding balance on the loan and agree to "substitute" his or her entitlement for the same amount of entitlement you originally used to get the loan.
 The buyer must also meet the occupancy and income and credit requirements of the law.